jimevins/glabels.org/README.md

-# glabels.org
+# Website for glabels.org

-Website for glabels.org
+This repository is for maintaining the glabels.org website.